 Create unique, vintage inspired earrings using Mod Podge Matte, papers and acrylic shapes.
 These would make a great gift for a bold earring lover.

 Hey guys!
 It’s Heidi from Hands Occupied.
 I came across some Podgeable Papers in my craft stash recently, and flipped through them.

 Stunned by how stylish all of the designs were, I kept coming back to one sheet in particular featuring some illustrations of stylish vintage ladies.

-Mod Podge’s plastic shapes are perfect for a project like this because you can get a stunning project done super quick with them.
+Acrylic craft shapes are perfect for a project like this because you can get a stunning project done super quick with them.
 AND they are lightweight, which is a concern with larger earrings.
 Here’s how you make them below.

 DIY Vintage Inspired Earrings